puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/resource_ordering.md

 {% endtask %}

-With your directory structure in place, it's time to get started on your `sshd` class.
 Create an `sshd/manifests/init.pp` manifest and fill in your `sshd` class with the `openssh-server` package resource and `sshd` service resource.
 Don't forget to include a `require` or `before` to specify the relationship between these two resources.
 (If you need a hint, feel free to refer back to the examples above!)

-When you're done use the `puppet parser validate` command to check your manifest.
+When you're done use, the `puppet parser validate` command to check your manifest.

 Before we add the `file` resource to manage the the `sshd` configuration, let's take a look at the relationship between the `package` and `service`